Vincent van Gogh: Paris (1886–1888)

 Conflicts arose between the brothers.
-At the end of 1886 Theo found living with Vincent to be "almost unbearable".
+At the end of 1886 Theo found living with Vincent to be "almost unbearable."
 By early 1887, they were again at peace, and Vincent had moved to Asnières, a northwestern suburb of Paris, where he got to know Signac.
 He adopted elements of Pointillism, a technique in which a multitude of small coloured dots are applied to the canvas so that when seen from a distance they create an optical blend of hues.
 The style stresses the ability of complementary colours – including blue and orange – to form vibrant contrasts.

 While in Asnières Van Gogh painted parks, restaurants and the Seine, including Bridges across the Seine at Asnières.
 In November 1887, Theo and Vincent befriended Paul Gauguin who had just arrived in Paris.
 Towards the end of the year, Vincent arranged an exhibition alongside Bernard, Anquetin, and probably Toulouse-Lautrec, at the Grand-Bouillon Restaurant du Chalet, 43 avenue de Clichy, Montmartre.
 In a contemporary account, Bernard wrote that the exhibition was ahead of anything else in Paris.
 There, Bernard and Anquetin sold their first paintings, and Van Gogh exchanged work with Gauguin.
 Discussions on art, artists, and their social situations started during this exhibition, continued and expanded to include visitors to the show, like Camille Pissarro and his son Lucien, Signac and Seurat.
 In February 1888, feeling worn out from life in Paris, Van Gogh left, having painted more than 200 paintings during his two years there.
-Hours before his departure, accompanied by Theo, he paid his first and only visit to Seurat in his studio.
+Hours before his departure, accompanied by Theo, he paid his only visit to Seurat in his studio.